 Exmoor Owl & Hawk Centre

-The centre also serves lunches and teas, and B&B is available.
+The centre also serves lunches and teas, and a B&B is available.

 Lynton & Barnstaple railway